Helw150/SoftwareEngineeringAssignments/README.md

 not the case, take a look at the output in the log directory to see what happened.

+During development it is possible to Unit Test individual parts of your code.
+To do this simply run `ant` with one of the following, each of which compile only the files needed for that test and unit test them: `unit-test-hand`, `unit-test-player-init`, `unit-test-player-interact`, and `unit-test-dealer`.

+If you add new files not in the original `impl` directory, add them to the required compilation steps in inside of the `SEMI-COMPILE` tag in the build directory.
 ## Setup

 You should use GitHub judiciously!
 To start, fork -- **do not clone!**